xpolny/leaflet-challenge/README.md

 ### Visualization

 * A base map object with 4 map layers to choose from was added
-* An overlay map which contains plates layer and geoJSON layer was also added.
+* Layer controls were added
-* Layer controls to our map was created.
+* An overlay map that shows plates layer and geoJSON layer were also added

 ![Step-2](Images/Leaflet_Step_2.png)

-The Level-2 page can be accessed [here](https://jua91.github.io/Leaflet-Challenge/Leaflet-Step-2/index.html)
+The Level-2 page can be accessed [here](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-2/index.html)